OUPL/MLCert/NNCert/README.md

 ## Build the Coq model and proofs

-NOTE: Before this step, you should first have transferred both a 16-bit and a 2-bit quantized model to Coq (in files `out.v` and `qout.v` respectively).
+NOTE: Before this step, you should have transferred either a 16-bit or a 2-bit quantized model to Coq (in files `out.v` or `qout.v` respectively).
+Both files must exist, but you can run 'touch out.v' for example to create an empty file.

 * Build the parent directory `MLCert` first, by doing `make`.
 * Then do `make` in this directory.